ag-grid/ag-grid/README.md

 ag-Grid
 ------

-# Please note - we are aware of connectivity issues at ag-grid.com at the moment.
-# Our engineers are working hard to rectify this issue and ag-grid.com will be available once again as soon as possible.

 ag-Grid is a fully-featured and highly customizable JavaScript data grid.
 It delivers [outstanding performance](https://www.ag-grid.com/example.php?utm_source=ag-grid-readme&utm_medium=repository&utm_campaign=github#/performance/1), has no 3rd party dependencies and [integrates smoothly with all major JavaScript frameworks](https://www.ag-grid.com/javascript-grid-getting-started?utm_source=ag-grid-readme&utm_medium=repository&utm_campaign=github).
 Here's how our grid looks like with multiple filters and grouping enabled: